How To Create an SSL Certificate on Apache for CentOS 7

 In order to set up the self-signed certificate, we first have to be sure that

-mod_ssl, an Apache module that provides support for SSL encryption, is installed on our VPS.
+mod_ssl, an Apache module that provides support for SSL encryption, is installed the server.
 We can install

 mod_ssl with the

 The module will automatically be enabled during installation, and Apache will be able to start using an SSL certificate after it is restarted.
 You don't need to take any additional steps for

 Now that Apache is ready to use encryption, we can move on to generating a new SSL certificate.
 The certificate will store some basic information about your site, and will be accompanied by a key file that allows the server to securely handle encrypted data.